ncatlab/nlab-content/pages/3/0/0/4/4003/content.md

   \sum_{y \in Y} {\vert S\vert}^{\vert X_y\vert}
 $$

-and it is in this sense that the concept of polynomial functor is a kind of [[categorification]] of that of [[polynomial]].
+and it is in this sense that the concept of a polynomial functor is a kind of [[categorification]] of that of a [[polynomial]].

-On the other hand the dependent polynomial functor associated to
+On the other hand, the dependent polynomial functor associated to

 $$
   A \stackrel{p_1}{\leftarrow} X \stackrel{id}{\longrightarrow} X